SAP/spartacus-docs/_pages/dev/features/variants.md

       MY_CUSTOM_VARIANT = 'MyCustomVariant', // new variant type
    }
    ```

-   Of courese it should be added on the backend as well.
-- Add a new component for custom variant.
-See `product-variant-selector.component.html` to see how it was done for the default varaint types.
+2. Add a new component for the new variant.

-## Note on variant guard
+   You can see how this has been done for the default variant types in Spartacus by looking at the following source files:

+   - `product-size-selector.component.html`
+   - `product-style-selector.component.html`
+   - `product-color-selector.component.html`

+3. Add the new variant type in the back end.

+   For more information, see [Styles and Size Variants in the SAP Commerce Product Cockpit](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/latest/en-US/8af06a1b8669101483c085453d75849e.html).

+## About the Variant Guard

-`ProductVariantGuard` has been introduced in order to do "behind the scenes" redirects for products with variants:
+The `ProductVariantGuard` allows Spartacus to perform a redirect for products with variants under the following conditions:

-- if selected variant is purchasable (not a base product) and in stock - don't do any redirects - just display the PDP;
-- if selected variant is not purchasable (base product) or it has no stock - find the "nearest" product variant with stock and redirect to it.
+- When a selected variant cannot be purchased (because it is the base product), or it is not in stock, the `ProductVariantGuard` finds the "nearest" product variant with stock, and redirects to it.

-See the actual guard code for the details.
+- When a selected variant can be purchased (because it is not the base product), and it is in stock, no redirects are performed, and the Product Details page for the selected variant is displayed.

-## SEO related customizations
+## SEO Customizations

-In context of variants several topics should be considered for SEO.
-This is because potentially lot of similar pages can be present for the same product (same product but different sizes for example).
-It's a business decision how to deal with it.
-For a minimal and safe, yet extendable setup we decided to change robots.txt to `FOLOW, NOINDEX` for non purchasable products.
-See `ProductPageMetaResolver` for details.
+When it comes to variants, there is the potential to have a lot of similar product pages, for example, in the case of a base product that has many sizes and colors.

+There is no single way to address this issue.
+To provide a minimal, safe, and extendable setup in Spartacus, the `robots.txt` is set to `FOLLOW, NOINDEX` for products that cannot be purchased.

+For more details, see `ProductPageMetaResolver` in the source code.

-## Disabling variants
+## Disabling Variants

-Since the feature is CMS driven, it can be disabled through the CMS.
-Just mark it as inactive or remove it completly from the page template.
-Of course the mentioned mapping in the app module also should be removed.
+The variants feature is CMS-driven, so it can be disabled through the CMS by marking the component as inactive, or by removing the component completely from the page template.

+In the app module, the configuration for the variants feature should also be removed.